McNeil Island: Population

-While the prison was operational, the island had a population well over a thousand residents (1,516 as of the 2000 census) The majority of which were incarcerated in MICC prison.
-There were about 40 families and about 100 people who lived on the island, with at least one family member employed at MICC.
+While the prison was operational, the island had a population well over a thousand residents (1,516 as of the 2000 census), the majority of which were incarcerated in MICC prison.
+There were about 100 non-prisoners living on the island composing about 40 families, each with at least one family member employed at MICC.
 The homes were subsidized by the DOC at a greatly reduced rent.

 Transportation

 A small passenger-only ferry was for registered visitors, departing Steilacoom Dock every two hours.
 The state also supplies emergency speed-boat services for the civilly committed.